Susan D. Shaw LLM, LLB(Hons), DipLP, NP

 Susan is committed to helping clients resolve matters swiftly and to minimising the scope for dispute, wherever possible.
 Where further action is needed, Susan will ensure your case is presented in the best possible way at Committee Hearings, Public Inquiries and / or in Court.

-Clients particularly value Susan's dedication and outcome-focused approach, as well as her ability to draw on technical advice from experts in related professional fields and commitment to transdisciplinary working.
+Clients particularly value Susan's dedication and outcome-focused approach, as well as her ability and willingness to draw on technical advice from experts in related professional fields.
+She is an advocate for transdisciplinary working.